 This webpage belongs to www.alexandriancomputus.net, which is a website promoting [Jan Zuidhoek (2019) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle], and shows section Summary of this pioneering book, which is available via this website.

-1) the first of them (indeed referred to as ‘Anatolius’ 19-year lunar cycle’) is nothing but the proto-Alexandrian 19-year lunar cycle reconstructed in 2009;
+1) the first of them (referred to as ‘Anatolius’ 19-year lunar cycle’) is equal to the proto-Alexandrian 19-year lunar cycle reconstructed in 2009;

 2) the second of them (referred to as ‘the archetypal Alexandrian 19‑year lunar cycle’) is nothing but the archetype from which after AD 325 one after another each of the three well‑known post-Nicene Alexandrian Metonic 19‑year lunar cycles was obtained either by adopting the very same Metonic structure of the archetypal Alexandrian cycle or by moving the saltus of its predecessor 1 or 2 years forward or afterward (see Table 8);

 3) the cause of the 2-day gap between them (referred to as ‘the ante-Nicene Alexandrian 2-day gap’) must be sought in the transition from the more Jewish Christian world of the third century to the more Gentile Christian world of the fourth (as a result of which Alexandrian computists began to use the Egyptian lunar calendar more familiar to them instead of the Alexandrian version of the Jewish lunar calendar);

 4) both Anatolius’ 19-year lunar cycle and the sequence of Paschal dates generated by it according to the old Alexandrian Paschal rule have de facto lower limit date 23 March;

 5) the archetypal Alexandrian 19-year lunar cycle has de facto lower limit date 21 March but the sequence of Paschal dates generated by it according to the new Alexandrian Paschal rule has de facto lower limit date 22 March (the same applies to the well-known three post‑Nicene Alexandrian Metonic 19-year lunar cycles).